gthilakshana/Pharmacy-Management-System-Java-Swing/README.md

-# <h2>Pharmacy-Management-System-JavaFX<h2>
+# <h2>Pharmacy-Management-System-Java Swing<h2>

 > [!NOTE]
 >This is my first year JAVA Desktop Project.
-I have developed a Phamacy Management system using JavaFX and MySQL.
+I have developed a Phamacy Management system using Java Swing and MySQL.
 It includes features such as admin signing, product listing, item calculation, GRN (Goods Received Note).

 ## Application Main Features :